Works of Art in the Nave Area

 #70

 Religion Enthroned is one of two replicas within the entire stained-glass window collection.
-The original by J. & R. Lamb Studios was commissioned in 1900 by the U.S. Government for the Central U.S. Pavilion in the 1900 L’Exposition Universelle Internationale in Paris, which won two medals: one in execution and the second in design.
+The original by J. & R. Lamb Studios was commissioned in 1900 by the U.S. government for the 1900 L’Exposition Universelle Internationale in Paris, France, which won two medals for execution and design.
 In the center, a female figure sits on a throne.
 Behind the seated figure are two angels: Michael, holding a sword, and Gabriel, holding the apostolic double cross.
-The woman is emblematic of religion and the two archangels are the representatives of the Church Militant (Michael) and the Church Triumphant (Gabriel).
-Encapsulating the three figures is the Tree of life, symbolizing immortality, the source of eternal life.
+The woman is emblematic of religion, and the two archangels are the representatives of the Church Militant (Michael) and the Church Triumphant (Gabriel).
+Encapsulating the three figures is the Tree of Life, symbolizing immortality, the source of eternal life.

 Angel